 invfreqz uses an equation error method to identify the best

 model from the data.
-This finds
+The method finds

 by creating a system of linear equations and solving them with the MATLAB®